Carla802/FinalProject/README.md

 Create a bridge network with the name of your choice.
 We choose network1 here.

-`docker network create --driver bridge network1`
+`docker network create --driver bridge my-network-projet`

 ## Run your own containers with Docker-Compose